arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-4.md

 }
 ```

+That's a little harder reason about.
+Follow the types, that should help.
-Inline all the variables and you will get to:
+When you are done, inline all the variables and you will get to:

 ```csharp
 IO<B> Apply<A, B>(this Func<A, IO<B>> f, IO<A> a)